pascalbenschopTU/WDM_project/README.md

 `& minikube -p minikube docker-env --shell powershell | Invoke-Expression`

-Then in a seperate terminal that points to the same directory as the docker-compose.yml file run:
+Then in the same terminal that points to the same directory as the docker-compose.yml file run:

 `docker-compose up -d --build`